Community Conversations: Introduction for the Public

 With their 17 Sustainable Development Goals, the United Nations have clearly laid out what we must achieve to enable all humans to have their basic needs met and lead a dignified life while maintaining the integrity of the Earth’s natural systems.
 There is also an abundance of knowledge and scientific advances we can draw on to make the world a better place.
 However, despite many well-intentioned efforts, actions toward these goals have been slow, incremental, and by far not adequate to the human suffering and the existential threats to humanity’s future.
 What is missing is a strong collective will.
 The Baha’i Writings explain: “The attainment of any object is conditioned upon knowledge, volition and action.
 Unless these three conditions are forthcoming, there is no execution or accomplishment.”1

-The purpose of the Global Solidarity Conversations is to facilitate the emergence of this missing volition, of a collective will and unified action.
+The purpose of these community conversations in global solidarity is to facilitate the emergence of this missing volition, of a collective will and unified action.
 Centering our consultations on solidarity, on the common good, resonates with human souls and can be a powerful motivation for action.

 The inspiration for a deep commitment to solidarity comes from the Baha’i teachings: “Let your vision be world embracing rather than confined to your own self.”1